Martin of Pairis: Leading the Upper Rhenish contingent

 Martin was urged to join the crusade by Pope Innocent III.
 He was responsible for preaching the crusade all along the Upper Rhine.
-He began his preaching tour in Basel Cathedral no later than September 1201, when he was at Cîteaux to receive leave from the head of his order to go on crusade.
+He began his preaching tour in Basel Cathedral no later than September 1201, when he was at Cîteaux to receive permission to go on crusade from the head of his order.
 At the beginning of 1202, he had an army of 1,200 men from the region.
 Before setting out he committed it to the protection of the Virgin Mary.
 Unarmed himself, he led the army via Innsbruck across the Brenner Pass and via Trent to the rendezvous at Venice.
 Owing to the delay of the crusade's scheduled departure, he stayed in Verona for eight weeks in May–June 1202.
 He arrived in Venice shortly before 13 August.

 When the leaders of the crusade considered assisting the Venetians in a siege of Zara, a Christian city belonging to King Emeric of Hungary, Martin requested the papal legate, Peter of Capua, to absolve him of his vow.
 The legate refused, but urged Martin to do everything he could to prevent the shedding of Christian blood.
 Peter also placed him in charge of the entire German contingent, according to Gunther, but more likely just its spiritual direction.
 According to Martin's eyewitness account, as relayed by Gunther, the crusaders besieged Zara reluctantly and without joy, but vigorously so as to induce its quick surrender and avoid excess bloodshed.

 Through the siege of Zara (ended 24 November 1202) the crusaders incurred excommunication and Martin was among the delegation sent by the leaders of the crusade to obtain papal forgiveness and the lifting of the ban.
 He may have been the representative of the contingent from Germany, or he may have joined the delegation on his own initiative in order to use his audience with the pope to renew his request to be released to return to his abbey.